 You can read how to do this in the full article here by

 You can also get more categories for your book by using specific Amazon keywords.
 Read our article about Amazon keywords for categories for the full story.

 Another choice you have is to use software to access the Amazon book database to find the best categories and search keywords for your books.

-One of the best tools you can use is KDP Rocket if you want to optimize your book’s keywords and genre listings.
+One of the best tools you can use is Publisher Rocket if you want to optimize your book’s seven search keywords and genre categories.